backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/ELB.md

 	- ![[attachments/Pasted image 20220420151342.png]]
 	- We use port 80 for EC2 instances since TLS termination happens at load balancer.

-## Logging
-- **Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer**.
--  Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
-You can use these access logs to **analyse traffic patterns** and **troubleshoot issues**.
--   Access logging is an optional feature of Elastic Load Balancing that is **disabled by default**.
--   After you enable access logging for your load balancer, Elastic Load Balancing **captures the logs and stores them in the Amazon S3 bucket** that you specify as **compressed files**.
-You can disable access logging at any time.

 ## SSL/TLS
 - Traffic is encrypted between the client and the load balancer.
 - **TLS** is the **newer** version of SSL.
 To remember T > S.